-Married to a super efficient sail plan, minimal rocker and a very flat run aft, these yachts are capable of planing speeds up to 18 knots.
-With all controls led aft to the cockpit, short-handed or single-handed sailing is accomplished with ease, whilst a full-on regatta can be undertaken with a crew of just four.
-The sensitivity of the Spirit 46 is so great that the experience is like ‘wearing’ the yacht – the lightness of touch and responsiveness are a complete joy.
+With an efficient sail plan and a flat run aft, the Spirit 46 is capable of planing speeds of up to 18 knots.
+With all controls led aft to the cockpit, short-handed or single-handed sailing is accomplished with ease, whilst a regatta can be undertaken with a crew of just four.
+Several existing Spirit 46 owners race annually together in the Spirit of Tradition class at UK and international regattas.